LoganWalls/instructor-lite/README.md

     ("Represent the sentence for retrieval",  "The quick brown fox jumps over the lazy dog."), ]

+encoding = model.encode(pairs)

-full_text_embs, token_embs, instr_token_embs = model(pairs, normalize=True)
+full_text_embs, token_embs = model(encoding, normalize=True)

 # an aggregate embedding that represents "It was the best of times, it was the worst of times..." based on the instruction "Represent the quote for clustering"
 full_text_embs[0]

+# embeddings for each token in the concatenation of the first instruction / text pair:
-# embeddings for each token in "It was the best of times, it was the worst of times..."
+# "Represent the quote for clusteringIt was the best of times, it was the worst of times..."
 token_embs[0]

+# embeddings for the first token in the first text: "It was the best of times, it was the worst of times..."
+token_embs[0, encoding.text_char_to_token(0, 0)]

-# embeddings for each token in "Represent the quote for clustering"
+# embeddings for the first token in the second text: "The quick brown fox jumps over the lazy dog."
-instr_token_embs[0]
+token_embs[1, encoding.text_char_to_token(1, 0)]
 ```